 Faces from Fort Langley’s History

 Built in 1827, Fort Langley was a Hudson’s Bay Company fur trading post.
-Located on the banks of the Fraser River, it was once part of a trade route for the British Empire at the centre of a large population of Aboriginal people.
+Located on the banks of the Fraser River, it was once part of a trade route for the British Empire at the centre of a large population of Indigenous people.

 Partners in Business and Marriage